-If you were able to maintain a healthy and successful long-distance relationship and had a plan, perhaps it’s time to move in together.
-So, while technically, your long-distance relationship ends, in fact, it can and in a happy long-term relationship and even marriage.
+If you could maintain a healthy and successful long-distance relationship and had a plan, perhaps it’s time to move in together.
+So, while technically, your long-distance relationship ends, in fact, it can end in a happy long-term relationship and even marriage.

 Suppose your feelings have faded, but you still have trust and understanding.
 In that case, you can always be friends, even after you and your romantic relationship.

 There are situations where your long-distance relationship became so toxic that you want nothing to do with your long-distance partner.
-In this case, you can try and work things out, but it could be easier to break up and move on.
+You can try and work things out, but it could be easier to break up and move on.